syneart/LaTeXTools-pdf-with-Mac-Preview/README.md

 ## Advanced

-Now, we can add "--keep" parameter to Long-term implementation this script, add "--unkeep" parameter to Disable.
+Now, we can add "<code>--keep</code>" parameter to Long-term implementation this script, add "<code>--unkeep</code>" parameter to Disable.

 Like this bwlow.